TobitSoftware/chayns-components/src/react-chayns-rfid_input/README.md

 ## RfidInput.pretifyRfid
 A static function to set a space after every second character.

+## RfidInput.isNfcAvailable
+A static function which checks with a whitelist, whether the current app could support nfc-scans.

 ## Props
 The following properties can be set on the RfidInput-Component